Skip to Main Content

 Course #Course TitleCreditsPrerequisites/Comments

-501-101Medical Terminology3Minimum grade of "C" required.This course focuses on the component parts of medical terms: prefixes, suffixes, and word roots.
+501-101Medical Terminology3Minimum grade of "B-" required.This course focuses on the component parts of medical terms: prefixes, suffixes, and word roots.
 Students practice formation, analysis, and reconstruction of terms.
 Emphasis on spelling, definition, and pronunciation.
 Introduction to operative, diagnostic, therapeutic, and symptomatic terminology of all body systems, as well as systemic and surgical terminology.

-515-111Respiratory Survey3Program student | Minimum grade of "C" required.This course will introduce the student to issues facing health care workers.
+515-111Respiratory Survey3Program student | Minimum grade of "B-" required.This course will introduce the student to issues facing health care workers.
 Topics will include ethics, confidentiality, and professionalism.
 Health care structure and economics will also be introduced.
 Other topics may include professional licensure, legal aspects of health care, and patient communication.

-515-171Respiratory Therapeutics 13Program student; 515-111 and 806-177 or concurrent with a "C" or better | Minimum grade of "C" required.Introduces the topics of medical gas administration and humidity and aerosol therapy.
+515-171Respiratory Therapeutics 13Program student; 806-177 and (515-111 or concurrent or R111 Test Score) with a "C" or better | Minimum grade of "B-" required.Introduces the topics of medical gas administration and humidity and aerosol therapy.
 The learner will apply physics, math, and patient assessment concepts to oxygen, aerosol and humidity therapy.

 TOTAL CREDITS:12